canopy-js/canopy-js/README.md

 #### 2. Human explainers customize

 Why might you prefer to send graph?
-Explainers tailor for the reader.
+Explainers tailor things for the reader.
 They explain a bit more for beginners.
 They add detail for someone advanced.
 From the explainer, many explanations are possible.